unchartedsoftware/aperture-tiles/docs/documentation/userguide/readme.md

 The map is the canvas upon which your custom data is projected.
 Aperture tiles supports both geographic and cross plot maps.
 The map is automatically scaled to show more or less detail depending on the zoom level.

-The base map for the Twitter Latin American data is a Google Maps image that displays cities and towns, international borders, major roadways, bodies of water and basic elevation data.
+The base map for the Twitter South American data is a Google Maps layer that displays cities and towns, international borders, major roadways, bodies of water and basic elevation data.
 The project supports nine zoom levels across which varying levels of map detail are displayed.

 ###<a name="int-carousel"></a>Tile Carousel

-Each tile can contain a carousel with multiple pages that summarize the aggregate data contained in each tile.
+Each tile can contain a carousel with multiple views that summarize the aggregate data contained in each tile.
 As they are highly specific to the source data, each Tile Carousel implementation generally requires custom coding.

-In the Twitter Latin America project, each tile contains a carousel that lets you cycle through:
+In the Twitter South America application, each tile contains a carousel that lets you cycle through:

 - A word cloud that shows the top 10 topics mentioned in Tweets covered by the tile.
 The larger the word, the more times it was used.
 	<br/>![Tile Carousel Word Cloud](../../img/carousel-cloud.png)